Phileosopher/toolbox/README.md

 NOTE: THIS IS BEING UPDATED [ACCORDING TO MY ESSAY CONVENTION](https://stucky.tech/2024-08-02/).
 THE FOLLOWING INFORMATION ISN'T UP TO DATE.

-The new syntax is as follows:

-1. The initials are a reference to [one of my essay pages](https://stucky.tech/creations/), separated by an underscore.
-2. The lowercase reference is the URL slug: e.g., AL_memory becomes https://adequate.life/memory
-3. Additional parenthesis if the slug doesn't give enough context: e.g., AL_success-4(Productivity)

 This is not an exhaustive list.
 I recommend one of the following for that:
 - Websites that give gigantic piles of alternatives like [Slant](https://www.slant.co/) or [AlternativeTo](https://alternativeto.net/)
 - One of the hundreds of AWESOME LISTS OF EVERYTHING EVER MADE TO DO A THING that jockey for a top 100 position on [Product Hunt](https://www.producthunt.com/).
 - Piles of curated search content such as [Curlie](https://curlie.org/), run by many passionate people at once.

+I often find neat things, but I don't trust my memory, so I add them here to avoid re-researching.
+But, I couldn't tell you what I want to do several years from now.
+Since I have been a data hoarder in the past, so it's either this collection or terabytes' worth of hypothetically useful software.

 This is my quick-reference knowledge base, a link-based [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book).
+I aim for things I anticipate will be around in 5-10 years, which omits many candidates:
+1. If the site is interpreted as suspicious by government authorities (e.g., [for piracy](https://trendless.tech/torrent/)), it won't likely stick around, though some future iteration of it will float out there somewhere.
+2. When the tool is bleeding-edge technology, a few years from now it'll likely get shoved behind a vastly overpriced paywall, with an open-source iteration floating out there somewhere.
+3. Many [tech startups](https://trendless.tech/entrepreneur/) curate "kitchen sink" tools that do many things, but in a few years that tool will be repurposed several times over once they've found their market or were acquired by a [FAANG corporation](https://trendless.tech/faang/).
+4. Quick-reference sheets are great, but should _still_ be useful later on.
+Some [protocols](https://trendless.tech/protocols/) move around, others stay nearly the same or simply get more features.
+5. Large-scale [enterprise-grade](https://trendless.tech/enterprise/) software must be maintained by [large-scale entities](https://gainedin.site/groups-large/), so their service is counter-intuitively _more_ likely to fall apart if they don't provide [an open-source implementation](https://trendless.tech/floss/).

+Someone can use a computer for _many_ things, and people are constantly inventing new things, so I've broken everything into conventions that conform to my existing essays:
+1. The initials are a reference to [one of my essay pages](https://stucky.tech/creations/), separated by an underscore.
+2. The lowercase reference is the URL slug: e.g., AL_memory becomes https://adequate.life/memory
+3. Additional parenthesis if the slug doesn't give enough context: e.g., AL_success-4(Productivity)

-I've left earmarks for reference, and my frequency of use approximately correlates to how many earmarks I've placed on it.
+I've left earmarks for reference, and my frequency of use approximately correlates to how many earmarks I've placed on it:
 - Its starting platform:
     - _*_ - reference sheet or copy/paste.
     - ☁ - browser-based